OneEyedSi/EventLogManager/README.md

 When an event log is removed all associated event sources are automatically removed as well; there is no need to explicitly add the event sources to the **remove** element if the event log associated with them is being removed.
 When an event source is being removed only the event source name needs to be specified; the built-in .NET code does not need the associated event log name if it is just deleting an event source.

+The **checkExistence** element can contain two optional elements, an **eventLogs** collection and an **eventSources** collection.
+The **eventLogs** collection should contain at least one **eventLog** element.
+The **eventSources** collection should contain at least one **eventSource** element.

+If an event log is found to exist all the event sources associated with that log will be listed.
+If an event source is found to exist the event log associated with it will be displayed.

+The **list** element can must contain an **eventLogs** collection.
+The eventLogs should **not** contain nested event sources.
+All event sources associated with the event log will be listed.
+To list all event logs on a machine leave the list element empty: <list />.

+**NOTE:** The Application and System event logs may contain hundreds of event sources each.
+Be aware of this when listing those event logs, or when listing all event logs.

-To create or delete event logs and event sources on another machine, specify the optional **machineName** attribute of the top-level **eventLogs** element:
+To operate on the event logs and event sources of another machine, specify the optional **machineName** attribute of the top-level **eventLogs** element:

     <eventLogs machineName="MyServerName">
 	  :